Williamsboop/MTK/README.md

 # **MTK**

-## Various prewritten functions and classes to aid in programming.
+## Various prewritten functions and classes to aid in Python programming.

 ### Todo List: